WHAT HAPPENS AFTER THE UNIVERSITIES ARE ALLOCATED?

 What about accommodation?

-There is no general rule about being offered an on–campus accommodation or a flat-sharing opportunity.
-You must arrange your accommodation yourself by considering the information about accommodation via:
+There is no general rule about being offered on–campus accommodation or a flat-sharing opportunity.
+You must arrange your own accommodation by considering the information about accommodation via:

-the host university website (they give details about accommodation options, if they have any, costs etc.)
+The host university website (they will provide details about accommodation options, if they have any, along with the associated costs, etc.)

 Rennes SB does not guarantee the conditions and/or the opportunity of being offered accommodation by the Partner University.